 Daytime Education Program

 Our program teaches film literacy and critical thinking while expanding appreciation for film as an art form.
-Post-film discussions are structured to achieve three goals that complement classroom learning:
+Daytime Education Program Videos are structured to achieve three goals that complement classroom learning:

 - Students learn to interpret films in a cultural context.

 - Students empathize with characters in ways beneficial to their own personal development.

 - Students analyze film as a medium of artistic expression.

 - Screenings begin at 11am and are followed by a guided post-show discussion ending no later than 2pm.

 - Guided post-show discussions with scholars and community leaders allow students to critically engage the medium through the lens of art, subjectivity, culture, and representation.

 - Students and teachers are treated to a free, healthy lunch.

 - Teachers are given supplemental materials like discussion guides, worksheets, and activities for each film in the series to utilize in the classroom before and after their visit.